Permutation tests using arbitrary permutation distributions: Averaging to reduce variance

 The p-value $P$ defined in~\eqref{eqn:pvalue_general_distribution} can equivalently be written as

-With this new notation, it is clear to see that $P$ is random even if we condition on the observed data $X$, because it has additional randomness due to $\sigma_0$.
-As a result, in some settings we may have high variability of $P$ even conditional on the data $X$, which may be an undesirable property.
+It is clear that $P$ is random even if we condition on the observed data $X$, because of the randomness due to $\sigma_0$.
+Consequently, in some settings $P$ may be quite variable conditional on the data $X$, and this may be undesirable.

-To address this, we can also consider averaging over $\sigma_0$ (in addition to averaging over $\sigma$) in the calculation of $P$.
+To address this issue, we can also consider averaging over $\sigma_0$ (in addition to averaging over $\sigma$) in the calculation of $P$.
 This alternative definition is now a deterministic function of the observed data $X$, but may no longer be a valid p-value.
 Nonetheless, the following theorem shows a bound on the Type I error. \begin{theorem} Let $q$ be any distribution over $\sigma\in\Scal_n$.
 Define

 or equivalently,